 How can Global Lingo help your business online?

 Each of Global Lingo’s interpreters have an exhaustive grasp of the language they interpret.
-On top of their firm language skills our translators also specialise in a specific industry, ensuring they have specialised knowledge of the requested subject field, which ensures they can quickly and confidently translate the necessary vocabulary whether it’s for business, entertainment, legal, financial, or any other specific field.
+On top of their firm language skills our translators also specialize in a specific industry, ensuring they have specialized knowledge of the requested subject field, which ensures they can quickly and confidently translate the necessary vocabulary whether it’s for business, entertainment, legal, financial, or any other specific field.

 While it may be obvious that language skills are an important asset for any interpreter to have, there are a myriad of other skills to make up a great interpreter that Global Lingo can guarantee with our vetted and certified team.

-Speciality Knowledge is key to ensure a smooth coherent interpretation without disruptions.
-Each interpreter may work in a speciality field such as healthcare, legal, science, business, etc. Having experience in the relevant field ensures the interpreter has the needed vocabulary and won’t have to look up words or phrases the speaker is using.
+Specialty Knowledge is key to ensure a smooth coherent interpretation without disruptions.
+Each interpreter may work in a specialty field such as healthcare, legal, science, business, etc. Having experience in the relevant field ensures the interpreter has the needed vocabulary and won’t have to look up words or phrases the speaker is using.

 Cultural Competence shows the interpreter not only has a grasp of multiple languages but has an understanding of the nuances and intricacies of the languages culture.
 Ensuring they are able to detect nonverbal cues or customs specific to a particular geographical location, helping convey what the speaker is saying.